 Buffalo is a tiny town located in the state of South Dakota.
 With a population of 356 people and just one neighborhood, Buffalo is the 125th largest community in South Dakota.

-Telecommuters are a relatively large percentage of the workforce: 8.33% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Buffalo telecommute to their jobs.
+Overall, about 8.33% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Buffalo has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Buffalo has few renters and college students.
 But the biggest reason it is quieter in Buffalo than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Buffalo may be for you.